draeger-lab/refinegems/docs/source/installation.rst

    pip install .

-This will install all packags denoted in `setup.py`.
+This will install all packags denoted in `pyproject.toml`.

 If `which pip` does not show pip in the conda environment you can also create a local environment for which you can control the path and use its pip: